warrofua/n-dimensional-llm/README.md

 ## Research artifact

 The working draft lives at `docs/Toward N-Dimensional LLMs with Information Bottlenecks.pdf`.
-Replace that file with your latest revision so collaborators always have access to the freshest draft (and mirror it elsewhere as needed).

 ---